Considering that the soundtrack is done by Yuki Kajiura, Awesome Music is a foregone conclusion.

 - "Credens justitiam" ("Believe in Justice"), Mami's theme, is just pure awesome and eminent victory music.
 And the NicoNico version, arguably the more well-known theme of the two.
 Who thought gibberish could sound so majestic?

 - "Sis puella magica!" ("You Should be a Magical Girl!"), the theme of Kyubey and the Puella Magi, is wonderfully haunting and emotional.

 - "Desiderium" ("Desire"), played during Madoka's mundane, happy scenes.
-If you listen carefully, some parts of it resemble "Sis, Puella Magica!"
+If you listen carefully, a tiny part of it resembles "Sis Puella Magica!".

 - "Scaena felix" ("A Happy Scene"), another song played during happy scenes.